 On October 22, 2018, Cal-Am filed a motion for transitional rate relief requesting that the Commission: (1) authorize Cal-Am to revise tariff schedules and cancel present schedules upon the effective date of the 2019 escalation year filing; (2) authorize Cal-Am to true-up its interim rates through the effective date of the 2019 escalation year rates; and (3) authorize 2019 escalation rates to take effect 45 days after the 2019 escalation filing, which will incorporate and subsume the revision of tariff schedules authorized for TY 2018.
 Cal-Am contends that the relief requested will: (1) help avoid multiple rate adjustments and associated customer confusion; (2) reduce the number of complicated filings with the Commission and associated pressure on Commission resources; and (3) fulfill the statutory purpose of Public Utilities Code Section 455.2 to make a utility whole through a true-up surcharge.

 Cal-Am’s motion is unopposed.
 Given the timing of the issuance of this decision and further adjustments to rates expected from the true-up of interim rates and 2019 escalation filing, we find it reasonable for Cal-Am’s revised schedules for 2018 to be included and subsumed in the 2019 escalation filing.
 This will minimize the number of filings and need for multiple rate adjustments within a short period of time.
 This procedure is also consistent with how the Commission has handled similar situations for other water utilities.
-Therefore, we find reasonable and grant Cal-Am’s requests in its motion for transitional rate relief except we find that: (1) the 2019 escalation filing shall be filed within 30 days from the effective date of this decision, and (2) the tariff implementing the interim true-up surcharge shall be filed by Tier 2 advice letter within 45 days after 2019 rates have been implemented.
+Therefore, we find reasonable and grant Cal-Am’s requests in its motion for transitional rate relief except we find that the tariff implementing the interim true-up surcharge shall be filed by Tier 2 advice letter within 45 days after 2019 rates have been implemented.

 Motion to File Under Seal